brunoamaral/gregory-ai/README.md

 # Set this to the subdomain you configured with Mailgun.
 Example: mg.domain.com
 EMAIL_DOMAIN=
 # The SMTP server and credentials you are using.
 For example: smtp.eu.mailgun.org
+# These variables are only needed if you plan to send notification emails
 EMAIL_HOST=
 EMAIL_HOST_PASSWORD=
 EMAIL_HOST_PASSWORD=